conath/FrontRowTrailers/README.md

 ## Copyright

-See [License](LICENSE) for details about the source code license.
+See [License](LICENSE) for details about the **source code** license, which covers the website (/docs) as well.

 The Front Row Trailers app icons are © 2022 Christoph Parstorfer.
 All rights reserved.

 Two XML files from iTunes Movie Trailers are included with the project for reference and educational purposes.
 The [License](LICENSE) does not cover these XML files.
 Four AIFF files from [Apple Front Row](https://en.wikipedia.org/wiki/Front_Row_(software)) are included with the project.
 These files are also not covered by the [License](LICENSE).

+The [Front Row Trailers website](https://frontrow-trailers.app/) is based on the ["Automatic App Landing Page" theme](https://github.com/emilbaehr/automatic-app-landing-page) by [emilbaehr](https://github.com/emilbaehr).

 The Apple Logo, AirPlay, iOS and iTunes are trademarks of Apple Inc., registered in the U.S. and other countries.
 FRIENDSGIVING is © 2020 SABAN FILMS.
 All My Life is © 2020 Universal Pictures.